MRobbins3/barebones-docker-compose-mysql/README.md

 ## Connecting MySQL to Docker Container
 - Make sure your docker container is running (see previous section.)
+  - After initial setup, this should be as easy as running `docker compose up -d`
 - In MySQL Workbench, go to `MySQL Connections` and hit the + Icon
 - The connection settings can be found in the dockercompose.yml file.
    - Unless you changed them, they are here: